Artumi-Systems-Ltd/pg-backup-separately/README.md

 This package provides two Bash scripts for PostgreSQL database management:

-1. **Backup Script**: Backs up each PostgreSQL database individually along with user roles/permissions.
+1. `backup.sh`: Backs up each PostgreSQL database individually along with user roles/permissions.
-2. **Restore Script**: Restores each PostgreSQL database from the backup and applies saved user roles/permissions.
+2. `restore.sh`: Restores each PostgreSQL database from the backup and applies saved user roles/permissions.
+3. `clean-dir.sh`: Deletes old backups, but never the latest backup.
-3. **Check Env**: This script checks that your env file has the correct contents.
+4. `check-env.sh`: This script checks that your env file has the correct contents.

 The idea here is that we can backup all the databases on a cluster as separate files, including the cluster's config files and then restore